wlvpn/ExampleApp-Windows/README.md

 # VpnSDK .NET Example Application

+### VpnSDK v2 (Current)

+To get started, checkout the `v2` branch at https://github.com/wlvpn/ExampleApp-Windows/tree/v2 or with the command `git clone -b v2 --single-branch git@github.com:wlvpn/ExampleApp-Windows.git`.

-### VpnSDK v1
+### VpnSDK v1 (Legacy)

+The v1 branch should only be used by clients who were provided with early SDK iterations during the year 2018.
+This branch should be ignored unless you were an existing partner in 2018 and have been explicitly told to use it.

-Checkout the `v1` branch at https://github.com/wlvpn/ExampleApp-Windows/tree/v1 for the application based off the `0.8.x - 1.x.x` SDK versions.
+Checkout the `v1` branch at https://github.com/wlvpn/ExampleApp-Windows/tree/v1 for the application based off the `0.7.x - 1.x.x` SDK versions.

-### VpnSDK v2

-While currently unreleased to customers, checkout the `v2` branch at https://github.com/wlvpn/ExampleApp-Windows/tree/v2 for the application based over the revamped and re-engineered version of VpnSDK.
-More information on the new SDK version will be appearing to our customers soon, until then, please review the new example application for an idea of the new API.